esphome/esphome-docs/components/light/partition.rst

         internal: true
         # Other settings

-Joining multiple LED strips into one
+Joining multiple LED lights into one
 ------------------------------------

 .. code-block:: yaml